 Who is this for?

-The primary audience is think-tankers who are creating a new agenda or updating their current one.
-Researchers, communicators, and practitioners can benefit from developing skills related to innovating institutional agendas.
+The course is designed for thinktankers who are creating a new research agenda or updating their current one.
+Likewise, researchers, communicators, and practitioners who wish to join the course will benefit from developing skills related to designing institutional agendas.

-- An online forum to share comments, experiences and pose questions with the trainers and other participants.
+An ongoing exchange forum to engage with the trainers and participants

-First webinar: Internal processes for drafting Research Agendas
+Webinar 1: Internal processes for drafting research agendas

 - Exploring personal and institutional agendas